brunoreis/aritimetica-server/README.md

 You can rename `.env.example` to `.env` on your first installation.
 `.env` is excluded from the repo in `.gitignore` and won't be persisted.

+You can define the type of the expected `process.env` object in `/environment.d.ts`

 ## Architecture

 This is a GraphQL server.
 It's built using three main tools/layers: